thoom/restup/README.md

 2. The CLI format changed from `restclient METHOD ENDPOINT [options]` to `restup [options] ENDPOINT`.
 3. The `-c` option is no longer available.
 You must use `--cert` instead.
 4. The `-m` option was created for specifying methods.
 So `restup -m POST ENDPOINT` instead of `restclient POST ENDPOINT`.
+5. Add `flags: { display: verbose }` to return to the previous API output.

 License
 -------